corybuecker/steam-stats/README.md

 Setting up the configuration
 ----------------------------

+Get a Steam API key from http://steamcommunity.com/dev/registerkey.
+You can find your Steam ID at http://steamrep.com.

     use steam_stats_fetcher

     db.configuration.update({"id": "steam"}, {"steam_api_key": "<your steam api key>", id: "steam", steam_id: "<your steam id>"}, {"upsert": true})